Judit Kárász: Bauhaus

 On 21 June 1932 Kárász received her Bauhaus diploma, where she majored in photography.
 She was taught by Walter Peterhans, who founded the school's photography department in 1929.
 Influenced by the work of artists such as fellow Hungarian László Moholy-Nagy who had previously taught at the school, Kárász began to experiment with compositional devices, such as bird's-eye perspective, and explored modernist themes and subject matters including industrial landscapes.

 Career

 In 1931 Kárász became a member of Kostufa (Kommunistische Studenten Fraktion) a communist student group, and following her active role in election campaigns she was expelled from the Sachsen-Anhalt area of Germany.
-Between 1932-1935 Karasz worked as a laboratory technician at the Dephot in Berlin, a photographic agency that represented photojournalists, such as Robert Capa.
+Between 1932 and 1935 Karasz worked as a laboratory technician at the Dephot in Berlin, a photographic agency that represented photojournalists, such as Robert Capa.

 Karasz was involved with the Workers-Photography movement, a collective associated with communism dedicated to activating photography for social ends.

 In 2014 the Tate acquired five of her photographs.
 In 2015 these works were displayed at Tate Modern alongside photographs by Guy Bourdin and Astrid Klein.